Latin America as a strategically important region

 The German Government’s Strategy on Latin America and the Caribbean

-- Cooperation on global challenges such as environmental protection and climate change, the fight against organized crime and drugs, and shaping the global financial architecture
+- Cooperation on global challenges such as environmental protection and climate change, the fight against organised crime and drugs, and shaping the architecture of the global financial market

 - Expansion of economic ties and promotion of mutually beneficial trade and investment in both directions

 - Cross-border networking in the fields of science, research, education and culture